Pet Circle

 Ferret Care Guide

 Ferrets are quickly becoming a popular pet for people who want a playful, friendly companion that can fit into a small space.
 Their adorable little faces and quirky personalities often get people hooked on ferrets for life!
-However, they still require personalized care and may not be a good fit for all households.
+However, they still require personalised care and may not be a good fit for all households.
 Keep reading to find out if a ferret or two is right for you!

 Is a ferret for you?

 Ferrets are incredibly charming little animals, but they have some requirements that may make them unsuitable for some households.
 They are unbelievably energetic for up to 6 hours a day, and require a lot of environmental enrichment.
 They are also very fast and great at getting into tiny spaces or getting lost, and may not be suitable for a home with lots of potential escape points.
-They are also obligate carnivores and have a strong prey drive, and so should not be kept in homes with small herbivores such as rabbits, rats, mice, or guinea pigs.
-Ferrets can also be quite nippy, and even tame ferrets will sometimes nip hard enough to bruise or draw blood, and so they are not suitable pets for young children.

 How to find a good ferret breeder or rescue

 There are plenty of ferret rescues in Australia, and many rescues are associated with the state's ferret club or association.
-These associations often take in and rehome abandoned ferrets, and many members will breed one or two litters a year.
+These associations often take in and re-home abandoned ferrets, and many members will breed one or two litters a year.
 There are also dedicated ferret rescues that focus on only rehoming abandoned or unwanted ferrets.
 A well-run rescue will often foster out their ferrets in private homes, and will ask you a list of questions and try to match you with a ferret that best suits your home and lifestyle.
 If you want to get your ferret from a breeder, visit the facility and ask to view the breeding animals before you make a decision.
 The adults should be healthy, alert, and curious to see a visitor.
 They should also be housed appropriately, with females living in small groups, and males living alone or with one other individual.
 Do ask if their breeding stock are all up to date on vaccinations and parasite prevention.

 What kind of housing is suitable for a ferret?